jazzband/django-analytical/docs/services/kiss_insights.rst

 In order to install the survey code, you need to set your KISSinsights account number and website code.
-The :ttag:`kiss_insights` tag will include it in the rendered Javascript code.
+The :ttag:`kiss_insights` tag will include it in the rendered JavaScript code.
 You can find the account number and website code by visiting the code installation page of the website you want to place the surveys on.
-You will see some HTML code with a Javascript tag with a ``src`` attribute containing ``//s3.amazonaws.com/ki.js/XXXXX/YYY.js``.
+You will see some HTML code with a JavaScript tag with a ``src`` attribute containing ``//s3.amazonaws.com/ki.js/XXXXX/YYY.js``.
 Here ``XXXXX`` is the account number and ``YYY`` the website code.
 Set :const:`KISS_INSIGHTS_ACCOUNT_NUMBER` and